Electricity generation: History

 In the 1880s the popularity of electricity grew massively with the introduction of the Incandescent light bulb.
 Although there are 22 recognised inventors of the light bulb prior to Joseph Swan and Thomas Edison, Edison and Swan's invention became by far the most successful and popular of all.
 During the early years of the 19th century, massive jumps in electrical sciences were made.
 And by the later 19th century the advancement of electrical technology and engineering led to electricity being part of everyday life.
 With the introduction of many electrical inventions and their implementation into everyday life, the demand for electricity within homes grew dramatically.
 With this increase in demand, the potential for profit was seen by many entrepreneurs who began investing into electrical systems to eventually create the first electricity public utilities.
 This process in history is often described as electrification.

 The earliest distribution of electricity came from companies operating independently of one another.
 A consumer would purchase electricity from a producer, and the producer would distribute it through their own power grid.
 As technology improved so did the productivity and efficiency of its generation.
 Inventions such as the steam turbine had a massive impact on the efficiency of electrical generation but also the economics of generation as well.
 This conversion of heat energy into mechanical work was similar to that of steam engines, however at a significantly larger scale and far more productively.
 The improvements of these large-scale generation plants were critical to the process of centralised generation as they would become vital to the entire power system that we now use today.

 Throughout the middle of the 20th century many utilities began merging their distribution networks due to economic and efficiency benefits.
 Along with the invention of long-distance power transmission, the coordination of power plants began to form.
 This system was then secured by regional system operators to ensure stability and reliability.
 The electrification of homes began in Northern Europe and in the Northern America in the 1920s in large cities and urban areas.
-It wasn't until the 1930s that rural areas saw the large-scale establishment of electrification.
+It was not until the 1930s that rural areas saw the large-scale establishment of electrification.